Black July: Background

-During the period of British colonial rule, many Sri Lankan Tamils, particularly those from the Jaffna peninsula, benefited greatly from educational facilities established by American missionaries.
+During the period of British colonial rule, Sri Lankan Tamils from the Jaffna peninsula benefited greatly from educational facilities established by American missionaries.
 As a result, the colonial administration recruited many English-speaking Tamils to the civil service and other professions on a merit basis.
-By 1956, 50% of clerical jobs were held by Tamils, although they were a minority of the country's population.
-Sinhalese leaders saw this imbalance as a problem that needed rectifying.
+Tamils came to be overrepresented in the clerical services, professions and universities.
+By 1946, 33% of clerical jobs in Ceylon were held by Sri Lankan Tamils, although they were 11% of the country's population.
+After independence, Sinhalese leaders promoted Sinhalese nationalism to appeal to the majority voters and directed hostility against the Tamil minority who were seen as privileged despite the majority of them being no better off.

-In 1956, the Official Language Act, commonly known as the Sinhala Only Act, was introduced.
-Up until that time, English was the country's official language, despite being spoken by only five percent of the population.
-The use of Sinhala, spoken by 75 percent, and Tamil, spoken by 25 percent, had been restricted by various policies during the colonial period.
-This new act replaced English with Sinhala as the nation's official language.
+In 1956, the Official Language Act, commonly known as the Sinhala Only Act, was introduced which made Sinhala the only official language of Sri Lanka with no parity for Tamil.
+The policy turned out to be "severely discriminatory" and placed the Tamil-speaking population at a "serious disadvantage".
 Protests against the Sinhala-only policy by Tamils and by the nation's leftist parties were met with mob violence that eventually escalated into the riots of 1958.
-Political parties and groups representing Tamil Sri Lankans felt that the implementation of the Sinhala Only Act deprived the Tamil populations in the north and east of the country of their right to fully participate in government and as an injustice against ethnic minorities.

-In 1958, the Tamil political leadership acquiesced to a formula of Sinhala as the official language, but with a "reasonable use of Tamil" being allowed.
-Only the leftist parties opposed this, holding out for parity between the two languages.
-However, after the Tamil people gave an overwhelming mandate to the Tamil nationalist Illankai Tamil Arasu Kachchi (Federal Party), which had agreed to a subordinate status for the Tamil language, the leftist parties eventually abandoned their support for parity.

 Throughout the 1960s, protests, and state repression in response, created further animosity.
 In 1972, the policy of standardization, which restricted Tamils' entry into universities, strained the already tenuous political relationship between the elites of the Tamil and Sinhalese communities.
 The quota affecting political representation became another cause for contention between Sinhalese and Tamil people.
 There was also a series of anti-Tamil pogroms in 1977, following the United National Party's (UNP) coming to power, which further increased hostility.
-In 1981, the renowned public library in Jaffna was burnt down by a violent Sinhalese mob.
-Until 1983, there were similar incidents of low-level violence between the government and the mushrooming Tamil militant groups.
-There were many murders, disappearances, and cases of torture attributed to the Sri Lankan security forces.
+In the 1970s, Tamil militant groups began taking form with notable incidents such as the assassination of Alfred Duraiappah, the Mayor of Jaffna, in 1975 and the killing of Inspector Bastianpillai and his police team in 1978.
+In 1981, the renowned Jaffna Public Library was burnt down by a violent Sinhalese mob.
+Until 1983, there had been similar incidents of low-level violence between the government and the mushrooming Tamil militant groups.
+There were many murders, disappearances, and cases of torture attributed to the Sri Lankan security forces, and several killings of policemen by Tamil militant groups.

+Prelude

+Between May and June 1983, UNP-affiliated Sinhalese students conducted a series of attacks against Tamil students and staff at Peradeniya University in the south to evict Tamils from the campus.
+Organised violence by Sinhalese mobs and security forces also commenced against Tamils in Trincomalee between June and July 1983.
+At least 27 Tamils, including women and children, were killed in the ensuing violence, with hundreds of Tamil homes and properties being destroyed.
+By mid-1983, the UNP government had adopted a hardline approach to eliminating Tamil militancy in the north.
+Announcing this policy, President Jayewardene stated the following in an interview with The Daily Telegraph on 12 July 1983, which has been seen as evidence of the state's complicity in the later riot: